DTUWindEnergy/OptiWindNet/docs/setup.rst

 Optional - Solvers
 ==================

-The installation procedure above enables ``optiwindnet``'s heuristics, meta-heuristic and mathematical optimization with `Google's OR-Tools <https://developers.google.com/optimization>_` (open-source software).
+The installation procedure above enables *OptiWindNet*'s heuristics, meta-heuristic and mathematical optimization with `Google's OR-Tools <https://developers.google.com/optimization>`_ (open-source software).

 Other solvers can be used for mathematical optimization, but they are not installed by default.
 See the documentation section **Solvers** for relevant parameters when calling each solver.